NightLapse-Studios/SerDesmond/docs/Syntax.md

 ## Attributes

 A construct can be prefixed with `@<attribute>` to add metadata to it.
-This metadata may or may not be used by the compiler, depending on if the attributed feature actually supports the attribute that was applied to it.
-Non-existent attributes will error, but non-applicable attributes will simply go ignored.

-TODO: Optional lint for non-applicable attributes
+If the attribute is not supported by the construct, then an error will be generated.

-### Optional
+### @optional

-A binding in a struct can be marked as optional to signify that they may or may not exist in the supplied object. **Currently only `struct` supports this attribute.**
+A binding in a struct can be marked as optional to signify that they may or may not exist in the supplied object.
+Currently only struct supports this attribute.

 Note that using any optional fields in a struct adds overhead such as needing to count inputs to its SerDes which may be considerable in extreme scenarios.